BLUE HORIZON, BOOK 2

 “Right…” Merlin added.
 “When you’re ready for a breather, say ‘end of line’ and we’ll get you out of there.
 Don’t be gone too long.”

-Normally structures in the Argeian capital of Donisia are white or silver or some similar shade.
+Normally structures in the Argeian capital of Donisia are white, silver or some similar shade.
 But sitting unobtrusively within a ring of towers was a smooth, flat structure that seemed to be made of jade.
 It had been erected over a thousand years earlier, but no aliens had been allowed to enter this small building.

 The structure was merely the tip of an immense, underground complex, a bunker as well as meeting hall, blast-shielded so well that it could withstand any conceivable bombardment from the ground, the air or space.
 Within the conical egg of the inner meeting hall, a harsh, white light streamed down from above.
 The heavy, gothic presence of Commodore Blanc filled the room like an oppressive blanket.
-As he stood draped in a flat black cloak and tunic of stitched faces, the old warrior’s voice echoed off the inner walls of the ancient oubliette.
+As he stood draped in a flat black cloak and his tunic of stitched faces, the old warrior’s voice echoed off the inner walls of the ancient oubliette.

 “Above us, just out of our sovereign space are ships from several worlds.
-Most of them are freighters, some of them are fighters.
+Most of them are freighters, but some of them are fighters.
 They claim that they are here to protect themselves from each other, but refuse to allow us access to their weapon systems for our review.
 Our scanners have detected that some of the vessels are already loaded with cargo, but that cargo has been shielded from detection.
 We gave them our hand in peace.
 They have chosen to soil that hand by assaulting our citizens and attacking our spaceport,” he rumbled.
 “We gave them our hand in fortune.
 Now they hover above us, demanding as a right our resources of Siilv, which we would have provided them in a free exchange of goods.
 They offer us the hand of brotherhood, they give us the fist of a master closed around a whip.
 I was opposed to this from the very beginning.
 We must end this, by any means necessary.”

 At the end of a table, a Kastani woman older than the commodore stood in a draping white robe.
 At the center of her breast hung a heavy, silver stone on a silver chain.
-The down of her body was ash grey, and she kept her long, grey hair swept back over her ears.
+The down of her body was ash gray, and she kept her long, gray hair swept back over her ears.
 She spoke in a deep, rasping voice.
 “Commodore, you are the protector of our world, but I cannot authorize a first strike against the other worlds at this time.
 We have already expelled nearly all foreigners from our soil.
 The negotiation process must continue a while longer, but do call in the Last Line and get rid of that blockade.”

 In the darkness surrounding the speaker, one figure sat in deep anxiety.
 His great-uncle’s words filled him with dread, and his great-grandmother’s order chilled him even more.
 No more than a boy, he could feel cold fingers crawling up his spine as he pondered the ramifications of what he was learning here.
 There had been other conflicts in the past, lost in antiquity since his world had begun its era of seclusion.
 This was not just a single event, he understood, but the beginning of a chain that would alter his life forever.

 Renny could not close his eyes… he had no eyelids.
-He had no body; it was only a disembodied consciousness.
+He had no body; he was only a disembodied consciousness.
 Around him were sights, sounds, smells and sensations that he could not blot out.
 It was not like all those vids he had seen where the virtual world was identical to the real world: this was completely different—a disorienting bombardment of information.

 What’s going on here? he wondered.
 I was supposed to… Renny cleared his thoughts and concentrated.
 If this was his own mind, he should have control over it.
 He ordered himself to focus on one thing, deciding that it should be: where do I find an answer?

 Suddenly a door appeared before him, the peripheral stimulations dulled to a buzz of low-level static.
 The door was familiar… dark blue with a metal sheen to it.
-It was, he understood, the first door he had opened when he arrived on the Blue Horizon: Merlin’s office.
+It was, he understood, the first door he had opened when he arrived on the Blue Horizon: Merlin’s den.
 This is the way in.
 He pressed the door gently—not with his hand—and it slid to the side.
 In the space beyond the door was a long hallway that sloped down to an abyss.

 He didn’t want to look down into it, but he did anyway.
 The abyss was bottomless, spiraling down to a pit that groaned and rumbled like a tempest.
-It was not black or grey or some other color he knew… it was totally without recognizable form.
+It was not black or gray or some other color he knew… it was totally without recognizable form.
 It was, he realized, what a blind person might perceive in the absence of sight.

-He looked up at the jamb and saw the caduceus, the serpent curled around a sword, and realized this was the firewall between the medical computer and the rest of the ship’s systems.
+He looked up at the jamb and saw the caduceus, the serpents curled around a sword, and realized this was the firewall between the medical computer and the rest of the ship’s systems.
 Renny felt a cold, mechanical chill fill him: Don’t pass through the door.
 If the virus could do this to the ship, he didn’t dare venture what it could do to the electrical circuitry system of his mind.

 The pit swirled down into oblivion, a thick, cloying miasma threatening to devour him if he drew too close to it.
 He knew, without any clues he could pin down, that it saw him and wanted to consume him too.
-Across the pit was the remainder of the hallway, leading off to a cycling sphere with a sixteen-digit string of binary code.
+Across the pit was the remainder of the hallway, leading off to a cycling sphere with a sixteen-digit string of binary code in gigantic numerals.
 It was the mainframe, and between the very core of the onboard computer systems and him was the virus.
 Tendrils of inky black stretched up toward the mainframe, like putrid veins returning to the heart.

 Great, he mused.
 My brain has a flair for the dramatic.
 Wish I could have a little help here; the Blue Horizon is counting on me.

-In the instant Renny thought of his ship, a shining grey button appeared before him, with the word HELP spelled out in his native Kantan tongue across its face.
+In the instant Renny thought of his ship, a shining gray button appeared before him, with the word HELP spelled out in his native Kantan tongue across its face.
 He pressed it, and a menu flashed up with only the word HELP as an option.
 It struck him that his mind was interpreting his need for help by making him access his memories in a logical pattern.
-He pressed the word HELP, and heard a faint voice say the word aloud.
+He mentally shrugged, pressed the word HELP, and heard a faint voice say the word aloud.

 You, he thought.
 What are you doing here?